r-a-y/bp-rbe-inbound-forum-attachments/readme.md

 https://github.com/r-a-y/bp-reply-by-email/issues/104

 This plugin allows those using RBE with Inbound Mode to also add attachments when replying to forum emails.
-Currently, SparkPost is supported.
-SendGrid and Postmark will be added at a later date.
+Currently, SparkPost and Postmark are supported.
+SendGrid will be added at a later date.

 Requirements
 -
 * BP Reply By Email (with [Inbound mode enabled](https://github.com/r-a-y/bp-reply-by-email/wiki/Starter-Guide#1-inbound-email-mode)).
 Use 1.0-RC6 or higher.
-Currently only supports SparkPost.
+Currently only supports SparkPost and Postmark.
 * BuddyPress
 * bbPress (with [BuddyPress group support enabled](https://codex.buddypress.org/getting-started/installing-group-and-sitewide-forums/#b-set-up-group-and-sitewide-forums))
 * BuddyPress Group Email Subscription v3.8.2 or higher.